summitllc/git_school/additional_modules/intermediate_concepts/intermediate_concepts_and_functions.md

 def function_name(args1):
     return args1[1] + 1
 ```
+Markdown is a very rich markup language that is also easy to use and read.
+This guide is only a brief introduction to
+Markdown.
+We include it here as Markdown is the default documentation method for repositories in GitHub.
+The main page
+of most GitHub repos contain a bit of introduction inside a file called `readme.md`.
+This file is present in this very
+repo and is what displays on the main page of this very repo.

+Markdown offers many more formatting options and capabilities than this.
-This is not all that Markdown can do, but this is only intended as an initial guide, as Markdown is the default
+However, this document is intended as an initial guide, as Markdown is the default
 documentation method for repos in GitHub.
 There are many types of programs that can edit and render Markdown files.
-Please look further into Markdown outside of this
+Please look further into Markdown outside this document to further explore its feature set.

 ## Git Ignore
 Git ignore is a file that git recognizes to exclude tracking specific files and file types.